Frank Ocean introduces ‘Blonde’ and ‘Boys Don’t Cry’ magazine with open letter

 Scans:

 The magazine letter appears on page 4 of Boys Don’t Cry, alongside a small childhood photo of Ocean.
-Page 5 of the magazine features a photo of a BMW E30 M3 with a gold livery, parked in a desert, along with an image of Ocean wearing a T-shirt that pays tribute to the late actor Paul Walker.
+Page 5 of the magazine features a photo of a gold BMW E30 M3 parked in a desert, along with a smaller image of Ocean wearing a T-shirt paying tribute to the late actor Paul Walker.

 In Boys Don’t Cry, Italian motorsport enthusiast and blogger Federico Aliprandi wrote a two-page editorial titled “Active Analysis on the Superiority of Lesser Objects,” in which he shares his views on 20 compact cars from various years, makes, and models.